Carol Alt

-Carol Ann Alt (born December 1, 1960) is an American model and actress.
+Carol Ann Alt (born December 1, 1961) is an American model and actress.

 Early life

 Alt was born in Flushing, Queens, New York, the daughter of Muriel, an airline employee and model, and Anthony Alt, a battalion chief from the 18th Battalion (South Bronx) of the New York City Fire Department.
 She was noticed waiting tables in East Williston, Long Island, and decided at age 18 to try modeling as a summer job to save money for college.
 She is the third of four children.
-She has an older brother, Anthony Jr. (1955–2005), an older sister, Karen and a younger sister, Christine.
+She has an older brother, Anthony Jr. (1955–2005), an older sister, Karen, and a younger sister, Christine.
 Alt's maternal grandparents were German immigrants, while her paternal grandmother was Irish.

 Career

 Alt's first big break in modeling was in 1979, when she was featured on the cover of Harper's Bazaar magazine.
 However, she garnered publicity in 1982 when she featured on the Sports Illustrated Swimsuit Issue cover.
 During the 1980s, she appeared on over 500 magazine covers, becoming one of the most famous models of her era, attaining supermodel status.
-Alt graced the covers of Vogue, Vogue Paris, Vogue Italia, Vogue UK, Mademoiselle, Elle and Cosmopolitan.
-She was referred to as The Face by Life Magazine.
-During the height of her popularity, she was the face of ad campaigns for Diet Pepsi, General Motors, Cover Girl Cosmetics, Noxzema, Hanes, Givenchy, Versace, Armani and numerous others.
+Alt appeared on the covers of Vogue, Vogue Paris, Vogue Italia, Vogue UK, Mademoiselle, Elle and Cosmopolitan.
+She was referred to as "The Face" by Life Magazine.
+At the height of her popularity, she was the face of ad campaigns for Diet Pepsi, General Motors, Cover Girl Cosmetics, Noxzema, Hanes, Givenchy, Versace, Armani and numerous others.
 She was the first model to produce her own posters and calendars.

 Since 1986, she has appeared in various films, many of which were Italian productions.
-She played the character of Kelly LaRue in the TV series "Thunder in Paradise" in 1994.
-She played Agent Monica McBride in the 1997 action film The Protector, opposite Matt McColm, and Karen Oldham in the television adaptation of Peter Benchley's Amazon (1999).
+She played the character of Kelly LaRue in the TV series Thunder in Paradise in 1994.
+She played Agent Monica McBride in the 1997 action film The Protector (opposite Matt McColm), and Karen Oldham in the television adaptation of Peter Benchley's Amazon (1999).
 She also had a few minor television roles, including one episode of Wings and a voice role in an episode of King of the Hill.
 In 2004, she starred in Snakehead Terror, a Canadian film.
 She starred in the Italian TV series Caterina e le sue figlie 2 and the TV movie Piper; both were aired on Canale5 in 2007.
 In 2009, she was one of the contestants of the Italian version of Dancing with the Stars (Rai Uno).
 Piper — The series, a spinoff of the successful TV movie of the same title, was broadcast on Canale5 that same year.